jgarder/FRC-Command-Based-Lesson-Projects/lesson 1 - My first Commandbased project/src/main/java/frc/robot/StudentLessonInfo.md

  *  in our case our trigger is going to come from our controller on port 0 that we call m_driverController.
  *  if we stop pressing the "A" button the trigger for "while false" that would become true would be  "m_driverController.a().Whilefalse(COMMANDS TO RUN GO HERE)"
  *
+ * at any time you can also check the github branch "lessonSolutions" to see how the mentors intend you to pass the task, though there are MANY
- *  you can view the solutions folder if you give up, but the best option is to look at the WPIlib resources above
+ * way to achieve each problem.  but the best option is to look at the WPIlib resources linked above and read about the topic at hand.
- *    and look for WhileTrue and drop the examplemethodcommand into the arguments/parameters
+ *
  *
  *
  * This is just a "skeleton", or "boilerplate" of a robots code. its all the stuff that every robot team has to have.